12 Ways to Unclog a Toilet With Poop in It

 You’re at home, it’s the middle of the night, and you realize that the toilet is clogged.
+You have no idea what to do.
+If this has ever happened to you, don’t worry – we’re here to help!

+In this blog post, we will discuss how to unclog a toilet with poop in it.
 This can be a daunting task, but with our tips, you’ll be able to get the job done quickly and easily.

 How Do I Fix My Clogged Toilet?

+How do you unclog a toilet with poop?
 There are many ways to fix a clogged bowl, and here are some of the most effective options:

 1. Use a Plunger

 This is the most common way to fix a clogged toilet.
 Simply place the plunger over the drain hole and push and pull until the water starts flowing freely.
+You will need to create suction so that the plunger can form a seal over the hole.

 If the clog is not too severe, this should be enough to clear it.
 If the toilet with poop is very full, make sure to be careful not to splash any water on your clothes or face.